Anoptic-Games/anoptic-engine/external/external.md

 # External Directory

 The `external/` directory stores third-party source libraries and dependencies for the Anoptic Game Engine.
-Its purpose is to cleanly separate the engine's native codebase from external components, ensuring clear boundaries for maintenance and licensing.

 ## Directory Structure